albush/Getting-Started-Guide/GettingStarted_7.md

 # Milestone 7: Graduation Date

-With the customer's Graduation Date (at day 60) they move from Team D0 to their long term support team, the following needs to take place:

-## Conduct warm handoff

-* For MO customers go to team D3-4
-* For MI customers go to team D4-2
+After the first 60 days, you will graduate from our Cloud Launch Program.
+Our Launch Managers will hand you off to our main support and account teams, which will continue to work with you as long as you are our customer.

+We also recommend that you take this opportunity to double check all of your backup and monitoring configurations.

 ## Monitoring Review

-Make sure there are URL checks for all the customer's primary domains.
-This is important should the customer's site go offline, support will be notified
+Make sure there are URL checks for all of your primary domains.
+Make sure you know the instant anything happens.

 ## Complete full Backups Review

 * Web servers, DB servers, CBS,etc.
-* Ensure customer understands costs & risks of not having backups

-## Golden Image

-* Golden image is a manual image of a server.
-When a server is deleted, all automated backups and content associated with that server is also deleted.
-Only manual images are kept
+* Remember, a plan is just a hunch unless you test it.
+Run a fire drill to practice getting your app back online in the event of an event or a maintenance window.